NGPVAN/job-descriptions/devops engineer.md

 You don't have to fit all of these bullets, but if you don't fit any of them this is probably not the right job for you.

-* Experience with Linux distributions and maintenance
+* Experience with Linux distributions and maintenance, familiarity with other Desktop, Server and Mobile Operating Systems
 * Experience with scripting languages (MS batch file, PowerShell, Bash, etc.)
 * Experience and understanding of Networking, DNS, load-balancing, and clustering technologies
 * Excellent written and oral communication skills